carmen12/LaTex-slide-show-and-document/README.md

 # Presentation-site
-Started on a presentation site.
-Still needs a lot of work but is a good start. :)
+A LaTex Slide-Show Presentation and a document exported in .pdf...
+Also a presentation site...
+You can never have enough. :)